András Kun: Participation in the Holocaust

 In early 1944, Kun enrolled in Hungary's Pro-Nazi Arrow Cross Party.
-During the lead-up to the German invasion of Hungary on 19 March 1944, Kun participated in the Arrow Cross' seizure of power by distributing weapons on 15 October 1944.The Arrow Cross Government (1944–1945).
+During the lead-up to the German invasion of Hungary on 19 March 1944, Kun participated in the Arrow Cross' seizure of power by distributing weapons on 15 October 1944.

 Kun later recalled, "The propaganda drilled into us the belief that the Jews lurk behind the Bolsheviks.
 Amidst the wildest battles, I stood with this conviction and, as Jews came before me, I beat them."

 The Arrow Cross and the Schutzstaffel carried out deportations from April to October 1944, and death squad carried out attacks in the war zones from October 1944 to February 1945.

 Meanwhile, Kun took command of an Arrow Cross department death squad in the XII. district in Budapest, after Ferenc Szálasi and his government left Budapest at the end of November 1944 because the town was besieged by the Soviet Red Army.
 His squad massacred the remaining Jews who were not only in the official Budapest Ghetto but in hospitals, homes for the elderly, houses that belonged to neutral states such as Switzerland and Sweden.
 He continued to dress in his cassock and Roman collar along with a holstered pistol and an Arrow Cross armband.
-His orders usually went, "In the name of Christ - fire!"
+His orders usually went, "In the name of Christ—fire!"

 In a later interview with journalist Rezső Szirmai, Kun recalled, "I always wanted to reduce human misery and suffering.
 This is why I fought against the Jews.
 They are the lords of capital.
 The Jews were always the ones to walk on the sunny side of the street."

 In January 1945 Kun ordered the arrest of Jewish author Ernő Ligeti and his family.
 Kun and his death squad brutally tortured Ligeti's son and his wife.
 The Ligetis were then taken to Arrow Cross headquarters at Andrássy út 60, interrogated, stripped naked and tied together.
 Then, around midnight, they faced a firing squad.
 Ernő Ligeti and his wife were killed on the spot, but their son Károly survived four bullets, recovered from his wounds, and later emigrated from Hungary.

 On 12 January 1945, Kun's squad broke into the Jewish hospital in Maros street (Hospital of the Buda Chevra Kadisha), where 149 Jewish patients and doctors were summarily shot.
 On another occasion, the St. John's Hospital was invaded by Kun's unit and between 80 and 100 people were murdered.
 His squad also invaded sheltered housing and abducted some 500 Jews and their protectors.
 All were lined up and shot into the Danube River.
 On another occasion, men under Kun's command broke into a sanatorium, where 100 Jewish patients were shot to death.